nassim99/symfony-docs/book/doctrine.rst

-the Symfony full-stack framework doesn't integrate any ORM by default, the Symfony Standard Edition, which is the most widely used distribution, comes integrated with `Doctrine`_, a library whose sole goal is to give you powerful tools to make this easy.
-In this chapter, you'll learn the basic philosophy behind Doctrine and see how easy working with a database can be.
+the Symfony full-stack framework doesn't integrate any ORM by default, the Symfony Standard Edition, which is the most widely used distribution, comes integrated with `Doctrine`_, a library whose sole goal is to give you powerful tools to make this easy. aIn this chapter, you'll learn the basic philosophy behind Doctrine and see how easy working with a database can be.